Homagama

 Homagama is a town in the Colombo District, Sri Lanka, about 24 km south-east of Colombo.
-The Homagama Pradeshiya Sabha consists of the Homagama divisional secretariat and 10 GN division of Padukka DS division.
-The total Land area is about is 137 km2 of 90 GN division.
-The Pradeshiya Sabha was established under act No 15 of 1987, and has the highest population of any pradeshiya sabha area in Sri Lanka.Homagama DS Division is the Division which has the largest Buddhist population in Sri Lanka.It is home to notable places, such as the Technology faculty of University of Colombo, campus of the National School of Business Management (NSBM), Sri Lanka Institute of Nanotechnology, the Panagoda Cantonment, Upali Newspapers, Mahinda Rajapaksha College Homagama, St. Michael's College, Homagama, Buddhist and Pali University of Sri Lanka, Ceylon Biscuits Limited (CBL) and the Laxapana Battery Company.
+The Homagama Pradeshiya Sabha consists of the Homagama Divisional Secretariat and 10 GN division of Padukka DS division.
+The total Land area is about is 137 km2 of 91 GN division.
+The Pradeshiya Sabha was established under act No 15 of 1987, and has the highest population of any pradeshiya sabha area in Sri Lanka.

+Economy

+Homagama is home to many research institutes and universities.
+These include the Technology faculty of University of Colombo, campus of the National School of Business Management (NSBM), Sri Lanka Institute of Nanotechnology and its Nanoscience Park, Centre for Defence Research and Development, Data Centre of Sri Lanka Telecom and the Sri Lanka Institute of Biotechnology as well as the Buddhist and Pali University of Sri Lanka.

+Major manufacturers include Ceylon Biscuits Limited (CBL) and the Laxapana Battery Company.